Mlawrence95/Python-for-Data-Science/README.md

 `jupyter notebook`

-and then opening a notebook with the "new" tab in the upper-right corner.
+and then opening a notebook with the "new" button in the upper-right corner of your browser.
 Here you should see the option to use Python 3, and since you're using your new environment, you'll have access to some great packages!
 But what if you have multiple projects?
 We can add one extra layer of configuration - the ability to choose which conda environment to run code from.
 With one extra line of code, we can select our computing environment with ease!